e1pang/Machine-Learning-Interpolation/README.md

 ## What I did
 - First I used a dense neural network.
 For modelig the Bezier curve, it was simple and worked extremely well (when plotting the results, the model prediction overlaps with the training data).
 See: nn3_interp2D.py

-- I then interpreted the problem as generating a sequence from start to end.
+- I then interpreted the problem as generating a sequence from input = [start,end] to output = [start, p1, p2...p_n-1, end] (seq2seq).
 This meant using LSTM encoder/decoder.
 For modeling the Bezier curve, it was more complicated, and did not work as well.
 See: LSTM_interp2D_x_y_sep.py , LSTM_interp2D_xyxy_mixed.py
   - On the other hand, for data sets that are truly sequences, the Dense network failed and the LSTM worked.
 See: get_sequence function in generate.py

 ## What I learned